psyinfra/onyo/README.md

     `value` can be a string or a Python regular expression.
 Onyo's string representation of types can also be used for queries, such as "[list]", "[dict]", or "[unset]" (for keys that don't exist).

-    TODO: Support OR by allowing multiple --filter statements?
   - `--machine-readable`: Display output in a form more easily parsed by scripts.
 Headers are omitted, and fields are separated by a single tab.
   - `--sort-ascending`: Sort the results in ascending order according to the